-- 1. The years ended December 31, 2022 and 2021 include a gain of \$15 million and \$19 million, respectively, relating to the sale of a business in the crop protection segment. - 2.
-Includes net pre-tax exchange gains (losses) of \$(284) million, \$(110) million and \$(67) million associated with the devaluation of the Argentine peso for the years ended December 31, 2023, 2022 and 2021, respectively. - 3.
-Includes non-service related components of net periodic benefit credits (costs) (interest cost, expected return on plan assets, amortization of unrecognized gain (loss), amortization of prior service benefit and settlement gain (loss)). - 4.
-Includes losses from sale of receivables, tax indemnification adjustments related to changes in indemnification balances as a result of the application of the terms of the Tax Matters Agreement between Corteva and Dow and/or DuPont, and other items.
-The years ended December 31, 2023, 2022, and 2021 also includes an Employee Retention Credit pursuant to the Coronavirus Aid, Relief, and Economic Security ("CARES") Act as enhanced by the Consolidated Appropriations Act ("CAA") and American Rescue Plan Act ("ARPA").
-The years ended December 31, 2023 and 2022 also includes estimated settlement reserves and gains (losses) associated with the sale of businesses, assets and equity investments.
-The year ended December 31, 2021 also includes a charge related to a contract termination with a third-party service provider, a gain from the remeasurement of an equity investment and an officer indemnification payment.
-See Note 23 Segment Information, to the Consolidated Financial Statements, for additional information on significant items.
+2. Includes net pre-tax exchange gains (losses) of \$(110) million, \$(67) million and \$(82) million associated with the devaluation of the Argentine peso for the years ended December 31, 2022, 2021 and 2020, respectively.

+3. Includes non-service related components of net periodic benefit credits (costs) (interest cost, expected return on plan assets, amortization of unrecognized gain (loss), amortization of prior service benefit and settlement gain (loss)).

+4. Includes losses from sale of receivables, tax indemnification adjustments related to changes in indemnification balances as a result of the application of the terms of the Tax Matters Agreement between Corteva and Dow and/or DuPont, and other items.
+The years ended December 31, 2022 and 2021 also includes the Employee Retention Credit of \$9 million and \$60 million, respectively, pursuant to the Coronavirus Aid, Relief, and Economic Security ("CARES") Act as enhanced by the Consolidated Appropriations Act ("CAA") and American Rescue Plan Act ("ARPA").
+The year ended December 31, 2022 also includes estimated settlement reserves of \$(87) million, losses associated with a previously held equity investment, legal accruals, settlement cost associated with the Russia Exit, and charges associated with the exit of a non-strategic asset.
+The year ended December 31, 2021 includes a charge related to a contract termination with a third-party service provider of \$(54) million, a gain from the remeasurement of an equity investment of \$47 million, and an officer indemnification payment.